uecker/mri_test/mri_together_2021/bart_intro_examples.md

 <!-- #region id="xA8ldOwuDwXv" -->
 ### BART for Machine Learning - Reconstruction Networks

-A specialized tutorial for neural networks in BART can be found in the [Webinar Material of the ISMRM of 2021](https://github.com/mrirecon/bart-workshop/tree/master/ismrm2021).
+A specialized tutorial for neural networks in BART can be found in the [Workshop Material of the ISMRM 2021](https://github.com/mrirecon/bart-workshop/tree/master/ismrm2021).
 <!-- #endregion -->

 <!-- #region id="9GUPKERGrFnr" -->